bhaskarkaranam/team_activity_monitor/README.md

 # Team Activity Monitor

-A chatbot that answers questions about your team's work by pulling live data from JIRA and GitHub, then generating a conversational summary via OpenAI GPT-3.5.
+A chatbot that answers questions about your team's work by pulling live data from JIRA and GitHub, then generating a conversational summary via any OpenAI-compatible model (OpenAI, Groq, etc.).

 ---